AstroUQ/ladder/GHPagesData/docs/datasets.md

 ## How to Access and Use the Data

 The first step in analysing the data is to get the data!
 Download one of the .zip files from above according to the difficulty of your choice and unzip it in a directory you'd like to work in.
-Upon unzipping the file, you will see these files, or files similar to this (some might be missing):
+Upon unzipping the file, you will see these files, or files similar to this:
 <p align="middle"><img src="../assets/datasetunzipped.png" style="height:150px;"></p>
 `Universe Image.png` is a visual image of all of the objects in the universe, taken with a mock telescope.
 Take a look at this first!